Week events centering on Jesus.

 Jerusalem and Bethlehem – Our path continues to the Jewish, Muslim, Armenian and Christian Quarters.
 These quarters comprise the Old City and enable us to more fully appreciate this historical area’s diversity.

 The Old City of Jerusalem

 Our first stop here will be the Western Wall, considered by Jews to be the most sacred and treasured place in the world.
 This revered site enables a surprisingly hands-on experience.
 At your wish, you can inscribe a personal note and place it in the wall, recite an emotional prayer, or simply admire this magnificent edifice, which stands firmly at over 2000 years old.

 We will follow the Via Dolorosa and continue to the Muslim Quarter.
 This route takes us down the path of agony that Jesus suffered on the way to crucifixion.

 Our path will cover most significant stops, including the five final stations, located in the Church of the Holy Sepulchre.
 Our visit at this church represents the climax of many travelers’ Jerusalem tour.
 The matchless significance of this church signifies the holiest place in the world for Christians.
 TBy the tradition, Jesus was crucified and buried here and this is where St. Helena found the Cross of the Crucifixion 1700 years ago.
 We will inspect the various parts of the Church, including the Golgotha, the Holy Sepulchre (Jesus’ tomb), the five final stations of the Via Dolorosa and others.

-We’ll proceed to the Jewish Quarter and simply by crossing this area, we’ll be transported from one historic level to another: the Roman and Jewish Cardos
+We will proceed to the Jewish Quarter.
+Simply by crossing this area, we will be transported from one historic level to another.
+The Roman and Jewish Cardos

 You can also read some more About Me.